pirsch-analytics/docs/docs/api-sdks/api.md

 ### Total Visitors, Page Views, and Members

 This endpoint returns the total number of visitors, page views, and team members.
-Responses are cached for up to 30 minutes.
+Responses are cached for up to 30 minutes. **Filters do not apply to this endpoint!**

 `GET /api/v1/statistics/overview`